mkeller1992/ng2-tooltip-directive/projects/ng2-tooltip-directive/README.md

 [![Build Status](https://travis-ci.org/drozhzhin-n-e/ng2-tooltip-directive.svg?branch=master)](https://travis-ci.org/drozhzhin-n-e/ng2-tooltip-directive) <img src="https://badgen.net/bundlephobia/min/ng2-tooltip-directive" />

+**Please note:** This is an Angular 15 compatible fork of the no longer maintained npm-library [ng2-tooltip-directive](https://www.npmjs.com/package/ng2-tooltip-directive).

 The tooltip is a pop-up tip that appears when you hover over an item or click on it.

 🔬️ Help make Tooltips better by [answering a few questions](https://docs.google.com/forms/d/e/1FAIpQLSfuDYQLyGWLApEtnQH5wD2_HNjEM7lV_XJAhrQZEPm14mBZ-A/viewform).